afg360/Bus2Go/scripts/README.md

 # Usage
 ## Windows
 If you are using Windows, enable permission to run powershell scripts.
 You can then run the script by running `./initall.ps1` inside powershell
+You may need to change the $path and $project folder names to something else (on lines 42 and 47 respectively)

 ## Linux
 The script for linux should be ran under bash.
 Be sure to give the right permissions to the file so that it can be run: